skip to Main Content

 CARES Act Expands Eligibility Under the Small Business Reorganization Act: What Distressed Small Businesses and Their Creditors Should Know

-The Coronavirus Aid, Relief and Economic Security (CARES) Act temporarily expands eligibility for “small businesses” to reorganize under chapter 11 over creditor objection under a new law that streamlines chapter 11 reorganizations
+The Coronavirus Aid, Relief and Economic Security (CARES) Act temporarily expands eligibility for “small businesses” to reorganize under Chapter 11 over creditor objection under a new law that streamlines Chapter 11 reorganizations

-Subchapter V modifies or eliminates many traditional chapter 11 requirements, making it easier for small businesses to confirm plans of reorganization and owners to retain their equity and control.
+Subchapter V modifies or eliminates many traditional Chapter 11 requirements, making it easier for small businesses to confirm plans of reorganization and owners to retain their equity and control.

 The CARES Act temporarily (for the next year) allows companies with up to $7,500,000 (up from $2,725,625) in secured and unsecured non-contingent and liquidated debt to use Subchapter V to reorganize.
 This increase makes it possible for larger companies, with significant contingent and unliquidated debts that might otherwise reorganize under a traditional chapter 11, to qualify as a “small business debtor” and seek confirmation under the relaxed standards of Subchapter V.